jdau-n/bitburner/README.md

 `run root.js (target server)`

 If you have enough hack tools, gain root on the given server.
-If you unlock tools out of order this will get confused.
 Usually called from other scripts.

 ---